 Research (August 2009) is now showing 60% of consumers use social media to vent about a customer experience.
 Additionally, 74% of consumers choose brands based on the customer experiences their peers share online.

 What’s driving the real-time Web user experience?

 Users!
-The proliferation of smartphones (e.g. BlackBerrys are owned in the US by average people now) and iPhones promoting real-time social networking behavior mainly Instant Messaging, blogging, Twittering and Facebooking.
+The proliferation of smartphones has made real-time social networking behavior mainly Instant Messaging, blogging, Twittering and Facebooking commonplace.
 I have a good friend who uses her iPhone to post to Facebook daily, and exclusively knows the Facebook interface from the iPhone app version (apparently easier to use than the website).

 Events that require real-time story telling, such as the election in Iran, are a turning point for the move toward a Real Time Web.
 Technical users (IT professionals in particular), want real-time content, real-time searching (Google is peddling hard to deliver here), and simple short content sharing.
 It seems this is causing many sites racing to explore how Twitter can be integrated into their user experience.